miraz173/BasicComputerArchitecture/README.md

 ### Project Overview:
 This project explores the fundamental design and interaction between a CPU and RAM, simulating how they work together to execute basic programs.
 The focus is on illustrating key principles of computer architecture, particularly the processes involved in instruction execution at the hardware level.

-Built using **Logisim**, the project features a simple CPU architecture that interacts with RAM to execute instructions.
+Built using **Digital**, the project features a simple CPU architecture that interacts with RAM to execute instructions.
 Various components such as an ALU, RAM, registers, and control units are included.

 ### Features:
 - **CPU Word Size:** 3 bits